 Before specific models — the specs that make a real-world difference.

-Resolution — native 4K (3840x2160) is the gold standard.
+Resolution — native 4K (3840×2160) is the gold standard.
 Pixel-shifted 4K uses a 1080p chip that rapidly shifts pixels to simulate 4K.
 For screens over 100", native 4K matters.
 Under 100", the difference is hard to see at normal viewing distance.

-Light source — laser projectors last 20,000-30,000 hours with no bulb replacement.
-Lamp-based projectors need a replacement bulb ($300-$400 for OEM) every 3,000-5,000 hours on standard mode.
+Light source — laser projectors last 20,000–30,000 hours with no bulb replacement.
+Lamp-based projectors need a new bulb ($300–$400 for OEM) every 3,000–5,000 hours on standard mode.

 These are the projectors we recommend and install for custom home theater builds.
 All are laser 4K with reference-grade image quality.